 - Six interior pockets

-- Both doors easily accessible when inside tent (no crawling over other person)
+- Both doors easily accessible when inside the tent (no crawling over other people)

 - Much less liveable when used with three people